SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Feature_Release_10.4/Web_apps_Feature_Release_10.4.12.md

 Also, it would not be possible to install more than one low-code app per DataMiner Agent.

-#### Dashboards/Low-Code Apps - Table component: Deleting data from a table starts infinite loading [ID 41096]
+#### Dashboards/Low-Code Apps - Table component: Problem when removing the only of the last query [ID 41096]

 <!-- MR 10.3.0 [CU21] / 10.4.0 [CU9] - FR 10.4.12 -->

-When you removed either the only or the last query from a Table component, a "Loading" message would appear and the dashboard or low-code would become unresponsive.
+When you removed either the only or the last query from a Table component, the loader bar would appear and get stuck.

 #### Low-Code Apps - Node edge graph component: Problem with 'Open monitoring card' action [ID 41105]